sagiegurari/cargo-make/docs/_includes/content.md

 The following are some of the main flows that can be used without any need of an external Makefile.toml definition.

 * **default** - Can be executed without adding the task name, simply run 'cargo make'.
 This task is an alias for dev-test-flow.
-* **dev-test-flow** - Also the default flow so it can be invoked without writing any task name (simple run ```cargo make```).<br>This task runs formatting, cargo build and cargo test and will most likely be the set of tasks that you will run while developing and testing a rust project.
+* **dev-test-flow** - Also the default flow so it can be invoked without writing any task name (simply run **cargo make**).<br>This task runs formatting, cargo build and cargo test and will most likely be the set of tasks that you will run while developing and testing a rust project.
 * **watch-flow** - Watches for any file change and if any change is detected, it will invoke the test flow.
 * **ci-flow** - Should be used in CI builds (such as travis/appveyor) and it runs build and test with verbose level.
 * **workspace-ci-flow** - Should be used in CI builds (such as travis/appveyor) for workspace projects.